 If you’re in need of some lighter hiking shoes, I recommend the Columbia Redmond.
 Their uppers are made from mesh and synthetic, which makes them very breathable and a great option for hot weather.
 These walking shoes also feature a non-marking Omni-Grip rubber outsole that performs really well on all terrain types.
 And the Techlite cushioning inside the shoes guarantees comfort.

 Another excellent option are the Kwong Wah hiking shoes.
 These are a rare pair of low-cut hiking shoes that are actually waterproof, which certainly makes them worth mentioning.
 And they are also very breathable, thanks to the mesh lining inside the shoes.

 Their outsole features deep, multidirectional lugs, for lots of grip and traction on all terrain types.
 The only downside is that they are not too supportive, and you might need to put in different insoles.

-If you’re looking for a pair of shoes that you can dress up and dress down, flats are a good choice - and loafers or moccasins for men.
+If you’re looking for a pair of travel shoes that you can also pass as dress shoes, flats are a good choice - and loafers or moccasins for men.
 They go well with jeans, dresses, shirts, khakis and pretty much everything in your closet.

 However, they are not usually the comfiest footwear.
 They tend to have rather thin soles, which makes them uncomfortable for really long walks.
 And they are only suitable for city streets.

 I did manage to find several pairs that are orthopedic and actually offer some arch support.
-So, you will only see comfy flats for travel.
+So, you will only see comfortable flats for travel.